Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 > __IMPORTANT__:
 > - Boss Room supports all major Unity platforms.
 To use the WebGL platform a custom WebGL transport based on web sockets is needed.
-> - Boss Room is compatible with Unity 2020.3.0f1.
+> - Boss Room is compatible with Unity 2020 LTS onwards.
 > - Make sure to include standalone support for Windows/Mac in your installation.